AyushGlitch/phaser-parcel/README.md

 - `index.html` - A basic HTML page to contain the game.
 - `src` - Contains the game source code.
-- `src/main.js` - The main entry point.
+- `src/main.ts` - The main entry point.
 This contains the game configuration and starts the game.
+- `src/global.d.ts` - Global TypeScript declarations, provide types information.
 - `src/scenes/` - The Phaser Scenes are in this folder.
 - `public/assets` - Contains the static assets used by the game.

 ## Handling Assets

-Parcel supports loading assets via JavaScript module `import` statements, which is the recommended way to do it for Parcel.
+Parcel supports loading assets via JavaScript module `import` statements.

 This template provides support for both embedding assets and also loading them from a static folder.
 To embed an asset, you can import it at the top of the JavaScript file you are using it in: